East Perth, Western Australia

 East Perth is an inner suburb of Perth, Western Australia, located next to the Perth central business district.
 Claise Brook and Claisebrook Cove are within the suburb.
 Formerly characterised by industrial land uses and urban blight, the redevelopment of East Perth was, and remains, the largest inner-city urban renewal project in the state.
 The design of the new residential neighbourhoods was strongly influenced by the new urbanism movement.

 Land use

-Primarily an industrial area in the early twentieth century, it was the location of the East Perth Gas Works, East Perth Power Station (which was decommissioned and the building is being renovated for other purposes), the East Perth railway yard, and engine sheds.
+Primarily an industrial area in the early twentieth century, it was the location of the East Perth Gas Works, East Perth Power Station (which was decommissioned and the building is intended to be renovated for other purposes), and the East Perth railway yard and engine sheds.

 From the early 1980s, virtually all of the residential real estate on the western side of Lord Street became home to commercial enterprises; the buildings remain, either single or duplex dwellings previously inhabited mostly by migrant families.